chaluvadis/bamboo-card-task/README.md

 ### 4. Logging
 - Serilog is used for structured logging throughout the app and tests.
 - All service and route actions are logged with context for easy debugging.
+- A custom RequestLoggingMiddleware logs key request/response details for every API call, including:
+  - Client IP address
+  - Correlation ID (for tracing requests end-to-end)
+  - ClientId (from JWT/email claim)
+  - HTTP method and target endpoint
+  - Response code and response time
+  - All logs are enriched with correlation and context for observability and debugging.

 ### 5. Testing
 - Tests use a custom authentication handler to simulate all auth scenarios.